lealceldeiro/gems/TheCucumberForJavaBook/PartI/README.md

 A step definition communicates its result to Cucumber by raising, or not raising, an exception.

 ## Chapter 5: Expressive Scenarios

+Readability should be your number-one goal when writing Gherkin features.
+Always try to sit together with a stakeholder when you write your scenarios, or at the very least pass them over for feedback once you’ve written them.
+Keep fine-tuning the language in your scenarios to make them more readable.

+Use a Background to factor out repeated steps from a feature and to help tell a story.

+Repetitive scenarios can be collapsed into a Scenario Outline.

+Steps can be extended with multiline strings or data tables.

+You can organize features into subfolders, like chapters in a book.

+Tags allow you to mark up scenarios and features so you select particular sets to run or report on.

+## Chapter 6: Keeping Your Cucumbers Sweet